 If you have suffered infertility, we ask about this as part of our usual review of medical history, but there is no requirement that an adoptive family have demonstrated infertility nor any requirement that you have submitted to any degree of infertility treatment.
 Families without a child as well as families who already have children are welcome to request our services.
 In general, we see our role as that of serving families and feel strongly about making these services available to everyone who can reasonably benefit from these services.

-A homestudy is the first step in the adoption process and generally takes 1-2 months to complete depending, in large part, upon when you and the social worker schedule your meetings.
-Full Circle has home study social workers throughout Massachusetts who can come to you.
-You need not live near the agency to conveniently receive our services.
+A homestudy is the first step in the adoption process.
+After all documentation has been received from you, it generally takes 1-2 months to complete depending, in large part, upon when you and the social worker schedule your meetings.
+Full Circle has home study social workers throughout Massachusetts who will come to your home for meetings.
 We also work with families who have homestudies through other agencies licensed in this state and other states.
 We describe the homestudy process later in this outline.

-Toward the end of the homestudy process, families prepare a “dear birthmother letter,” also referred to as a profile, usually with the agency’s guidance.
-An agency photographer comes to your home and helps with the family photograph as well as a photo of your home.
+Toward the end of the homestudy process, families prepare a “dear birthmother letter,” also referred to as a profile.
+A photographer comes to your home and helps with the family photographs as well as a photo of your home.
 If you live very far away, you’ll make arrangements with a photographer close to you.
-An agency graphic designer helps with the graphic design of the profile.
-These services are included in your fee.
-You write the text and we offer suggestions for topics that birthparents are customarily interested in.
+You will work with an online company to create your profile.
 The profile takes about a month to complete and may overlap with the last part of the homestudy process.

-Birthmothers (and fathers) review the profiles and may select one or two families to talk to by phone or to meet in person, or they may feel strongly about one family.
-If the birthmother would like to have a phone conversation with the adoptive family, she can arrange with the agency to set up a pre-arranged time to call them, toll free on the family’s “800” number, or to receive a call from them.
+Birthparents review the profiles and may select one or two families to talk to by phone or to meet in person, or they may feel strongly about one family.
+If the birthparent would like to have a phone conversation with the adoptive family, we will arrange a pre-arranged time to call them.
 In this way, the first connections are made.

 Full Circle measures the “waiting period” as that period between the day your “Dear Birthmother Letter” is ready to be shared with birthparents and the time when the family is selected by a birthmother.
 It is prudent to estimate a wide range of time, even when it may often take a shorter time, because no agency can see perfectly into the future.
 We’d rather be conservative in our estimates and hopefully have you feel pleased later.
 The agency estimates that families without children achieve a match with a birthmother between 6-18 months after the profile is ready to share and we estimate 9-18 months for families with one or more children.
 Often the matches occur sooner, but it is better to be cautious in estimates.

 Why does the presence of a child or children make a difference?
-Many birthparents wish to place their child with a family who does not yet have a child because they are trying to work some “justice” in the world.
-They want to give a chance to families who have not had the experience of parenting.
+Many birthparents wish to place their child with a family who does not yet have a child because they want to give a chance to families who have not had the experience of parenting.
 On the other hand, families with children have been chosen easily.
 Some birthmothers have stated, for example, that they grew up with sisters and brothers.
 The best way they can make sure their child will also have sisters and brothers is to choose a family who already has a child or more than one child.
 While generally we predict that families who already have a child or children may take a little longer to match, families with a child or children have been easily matched with good timing and can feel confident pursuing domestic adoption.

 Most adoptive families worry about whether they will be chosen.
 Some also feel uncomfortable about having their plans to be parents dependent on the choices of someone they don’t know.
 We understand these feelings.
 At the same time, it can be useful to realize that birthparents have similar worries about whether adoptive parents will like them.
 Just as adoptive parents may worry about being chosen, the birthmother and birthfather, too, are often worried about rejection.
 The birthmother may worry that you may think less of her because of her situation.
 Usually when a personal connection is made between birth and adoptive parents, adoptive parents and birthparents find that there are many feelings that are shared.
 A sense of a mutual planning develops and these concerns are often replaced by genuine respect and compassion for the path that you have each taken to the point of meeting.

-Many families are concerned about age.
+Many families are concerned about their ages.
 Birthparents are generally interested in a family’s “vitality” rather than just chronological age.
 They want to know whether you will be able to provide the child with love and to play with them.
-We offer a free initial orientation to all prospective adoptive families during which we encourage you to bring some photos that you might consider including later in your profile.
-We will provide our honest impressions concerning whether we think that age or any other factors are likely to affect the time it takes for you to be chosen by birthparents.

 Other families are concerned that other factors might affect the timing of their adoption – e.g. being a single parent, being gay or lesbian parents, and being parents with an on-going medical concern or serious medical or other history.
-Feel free to raise these questions in a conversation or at the time of the orientation.
-Often there are other factors that are very attractive to birthparents (greater comfort with post placement openness, a stay at home full time parent, a particularly interesting life-style or home setting etc.) that may counter-balance a factor that may, in the general view, be seen as lengthening the time it would customarily take to achieve a connection with birthparents.
+Please feel free to raise these questions in a conversation or at the time of the orientation.
+Often there are other factors that are very attractive to birthparents, such as greater comfort with post placement openness, a stay at home full time parent, a particularly interesting life-style or home setting, etc. that may counter-balance a factor that may, in the general view, be seen as lengthening the time it would customarily take to achieve a connection with birthparents.
 We will share our views about what factors, in our opinion, might affect the timing for your family and we will discuss various options and perspectives with regard to your family’s plans.

 It bears mentioning that almost every prospective adoptive family harbors a fear that they’ll be the “one family” who isn’t chosen.
 In fact, both birth and adoptive parents share an almost reciprocal fear of being rejected at some point in the process.
-It may sound simplistic to say that “everyone’s human,” but there is so much truth to this in the adoption process.
-We encourage both adoptive and birthparents to be gracious with themselves and each other.
+We encourage both adoptive and birthparents to be kind to themselves and each other.
 There is a lot of warmth and good connection to be experienced in domestic adoption.
 However, it’s hard to imagine until that sense of connection is your personal experience.

 At times the disappointments involved in infertility have fostered a nagging worry that “maybe nothing will go right”.
-The process is hard enough without adding to it with undue pessimism.
-Be gentle with yourselves.
-It’s a process.
 It’s good to do what you can to reduce stress, bolster confidence and encourage patience with the process.
 We, at Full Circle, are here to accompany you on the path and we understand that many different feelings arise during the journey.

 Full Circle Adoptions is a fully licensed, non-profit social service agency.
-We have a regular domestic adoption fee schedule and a fee schedule for families of modest income open to special needs or otherwise harder-to-place children.
+We have a regular domestic adoption fee schedule.
 The fee schedules offer a menu-style listing of services.
 We have found that, if we can have a conversation with you about what services your family needs, we can give you the most accurate projection of the likely costs for your adoption process.
 Domestic adoption is expensive and, for this reason, we also like to discuss the range of options that families have considered for affording the professional services, including resources for loans and employer reimbursement benefits.

-Adoptive parents often speak of a fear that the birthparents will “come back” and wish to reclaim the child in years to come.
-There are several important perspectives on the issue of safety:
+Adoptive parents often speak of a fear that the birthparents will return and wish to reclaim the child in years to come.

 It’s important to achieve a realistic understanding of birthparent motivations and feelings: